I Dwell in Possibility…

 P.S.
 The PET scan was clear!
 Thank you all so much for your prayers, positive thoughts, and best wishes!
 You have no idea how you lifted us and helped sustain us!
 Muah!!!

-7 Comments on "I Dwell in Possibility…"
+7 thoughts on “I Dwell in Possibility…

-Praise God for the people He places in our lives at the times when we need Hope the most.
+1. Praise God for the people He places in our lives at the times when we need Hope the most.
 I always love reading your stories about your life.
 I thank God that your PET scan was clear and look forward to your next story.

-Wow what a great blog.
+2. Wow what a great blog.
 I am so glad your PET scan came out clear.
 Have been thinking about you and wondering how you have been and praying for a good outcome.
 Thank you Lord!

 There are angels all around, just have to have your eyes open.